Skip to main content

 Lars Montelius is the new director of INL – a “gem”

-In his presentation as the new Director of the International Iberian Nanotechnology Laboratory (INL), Lars Montelius, a Swedish physicist with more than 20 years' work in the field of nanosciences, identified the challenge facing the center as that of "making INL truly an international beacon, clearly visible not only to Portugal and Spain, but also to Europe, the USA and Asia".
+In his presentation as the new Director of the International Iberian Nanotechnology Laboratory (INL), Lars Montelius, a Swedish physicist with over 20 years of experience in the field of nanoscience, identified the challenge facing the center as that of "making the INL a true international beacon, clearly visible not only to Portugal and Spain, but also to Europe, the US, and Asia."

-To meet this challenge, the new director highlighted the great opportunity that INL has to start closer regional cooperation, interact with society and make more local connections, but also from a European and international perspective.
-"It's a unique place for the development of nanotechnology science.
-It's a fantastic place to do fantastic research and, in the international context, it's like a rare hidden gem, very few people know about it, but it could become very important for research and innovation, not only for Portugal and Spain, but also from a European point of view," he said.
+To respond to this challenge, the new director highlighted the great opportunity that INL has to start closer regional cooperation, interact with society, and make more local connections, but also from a European and international perspective.
+"It is a unique place for the development of nanotechnology science.
+It is a fantastic place to do fantastic research and, in the international context, it is like a hidden gem, very few people know of its existence, but it could become very important for research and innovation, not only for Portugal and Spain, but also from a European perspective," he said.

-INL is Europe's first international laboratory dedicated exclusively to nanoscience and nanotechnology.
-It was created in collaboration by the Portuguese and Spanish governments in 2005 and has been operating since 2009.
-It carries out research into nanotechnology, with special emphasis on nanomedicine and food and environmental quality control.
-Over the last three years, the Portuguese government has sought to open up INL to international cooperation, both through links to European initiatives and networks in the field of nanotechnology and by establishing bilateral scientific relations centered on the Laboratory.
-Agreements signed with China, Brazil, Argentina and Algeria are examples of international collaborations already established.
+The INL is Europe's first international laboratory dedicated exclusively to nanoscience and nanotechnology.
+It was created in collaboration between the Portuguese and Spanish governments in 2005 and has been operating since 2009.
+It conducts research in nanotechnology with a particular focus on nanomedicine and food and environmental quality control.
+Over the last three years, the Portuguese government has sought to open up the INL to international cooperation, both through links to European initiatives and networks in the field of nanotechnology and by establishing bilateral scientific relations centered on the Laboratory.
+Agreements signed with China, Brazil, Argentina, and Algeria are examples of international collaborations that have already been established.

-At the presentation of the new Director, the Secretary of State for Science, Leonor Parreira, thanked the previous Directors for their dedication and excellent work in creating and consolidating the Laboratory, highlighting the "new cycle that we want to be both open to the outside world and also integrated into the national and regional development policies of Portugal and Spain".
+At the presentation of the new Director, the Secretary of State for Science, Leonor Parreira, thanked the previous management for their dedication and excellent work in creating and consolidating the Laboratory, highlighting the "new cycle that is intended to be both open to the outside world and integrated into the national and regional development policies of Portugal and Spain."